 I would say only one thing – IIT JEE preparation takes time.

-Myth #2: Buying video lectures of IITians is the success mantra for IIT.
+2. Buying video lectures of IITians is the success mantra to clear JEE

 These days, we see lots of companies selling video lectures as a promise to clear IIT JEE, promoted as the video lectures recorded by IITians themselves.